This article has been updated 13-07-2023

 If you prefer, you can sign up for our e-mail course, it will walk you through the main points of this article.

-That will also give access to this article as an e-book you can download.
+That will also give access to this article about types of ultrasound machines as an e-book you can download.

 Get the Ultrasound mail course

-Ultrasound systems can be dedicated to certain types of examinations.
-However, an advanced cardiac system, is not optimal for OB/GYN.
+The different types of ultrasound machines can be dedicated to certain types of examinations.
+However, an advanced cardiac system is not optimal for OB/GYN.

-Cardiac and cardiovascular ultrasounds are specialised for examinations of the heart, and heart and vessels respectively.
+Cardiac and cardiovascular ultrasound machines are specialised for examinations of the heart, and heart and vessels respectively.